vmware/versatile-data-kit/projects/vdk-core/CONTRIBUTING.md

 ## Setup IDE (IntelliJ / PyCharm)

-### Importing the project

 We recommend using IntelliJ and the Python plugin or PyCharm for development.
 The steps following assume this.

 Setting up the development environment can be done in the following way:
 * Clone the repository;
-* Open IntelliJ, click `Import Project` and pick the directory where you cloned vdk-core;
+* Import the project in your IDE (pick the directory where you cloned vdk-core);
-* Choose `Create project from existing sources` with default settings, then click `Next`;
-* Once you reach the window to pick an SDK click the `+` sign and add Python SDK (you need to install python3.7 and the plugin mentioned above as a prerequisite); in case you have duplication of the venvs, delete the one which does not contain any files;
-* In the new window choose `Virtual Environment` and `New environment` - the `Location` field is where the virtual environment will be created;
-* For `Base Interpreter` pick the python3.7 location and leave the checks below empty, then finish the import process.

-### Setting up the imported project

-Once you have imported the project follow the steps to properly resolve the dependencies:
-* Navigate to `File | Project Structure` and then to `Project Settings | Modules`;
-* You will see `vdk-core` as the only option and pressing it will open the layout of the project;
+* Set the project's Python interpreter - either create or choose an existing project-specific virtual environment with python3.7 or newer;
-* Click `src` and above the window click `Sources` to instruct IntelliJ that this is the source folder and then `Apply` and `Ok`;
+* Mark vdk-core/src and vdk-core/tests as Sources in order to instruct your IDE that they are the source folders of the project;
-* We recommend that you install mypy IntelliJ/PyCharm plugin so that you have type checking in IDE.
+* We recommend that you install mypy IntelliJ/PyCharm plugin so that you have type checking in the IDE.

 ## Implementing plugins